Website Traffic: Leads From Website

 Website Traffic Lead Ratio Benchmark

-- If the ratio is no less than 2-4%, then your content strategy is working to attract the potential customers instead of simply driving people to your website thanks to the viral content without any other perspectives.
+- If the ratio is no less than 2-4%, then your content strategy is working to attract potential customers instead of simply driving people to your website, thanks to the viral content without any other perspectives.

 Website Traffic Lead Ratio Challenges

 The biggest challenge with the Website Traffic Lead Ratio is that it does give you the full picture of your website performance.
 This metric is extremely useful for keeping an eye on your website performance, but it is essential to monitor this metric alongside the Online Conversion Metric and Web Traffic Sources Metric to take immediate action if the Website Traffic Lead Ratio is lower than it should be.

 - What is important for the Website Traffic to Lead Ratio is to get a baseline, what is this ratio currently?
 And what can you do to improve it?
 Many times, focusing on improving the website’s conversion rate is an easy way to improve this ratio.